-1 Introduction
+1. Introduction

 Resource allocation problems are concerned with the allocation of limited resources among competing activities (Ibaraki and Katoh, 1988).
-In this paper, we focus on approaches that, while allocating resources to maximize the system efficiency, they also attempt to provide a fair treatment of all the competing activities (Luss, 1999).
+In this paper, we focus on approaches that, while allocating resources to maximize the system efficiency, also attempt to provide a fair treatment of all the competing activities (Luss, 1999).
 The problems of efficient and fair resource allocation arise in various systems which serve many users, like in telecommunication systems among others.
-This applies among others to networking where a central issue is how to allocate bandwidth to flows efficiently and fairly (Denda, Banchs and Effelsberg, 2000; Pióro and Medhi, 2004).
+In networking a central issue is how to allocate bandwidth to flows efficiently and fairly (Denda, Banchs and Effelsberg, 2000; Pióro and Medhi, 2004).
 The issue of equity is widely recognized in location analysis of public services, where the clients of a system are entitled to fair treatment according to community regulations.
-In such problems, the decisions often concern the placement of a service center or other facility in a position so that the users are treated in an equitable way, relative to certain criteria (Ogryczak, 2000).
-Moreover, uniform individual outcomes may be associated with some events rather than physical users, like in many dynamic optimization problems where uniform individual criteria represent a similar event in various periods and all they are equally important.
-Recently, several research publications relating the fairness and equity concepts to the multiple criteria optimization methodology have appeared (Luss, 1999; Ogryczak and Śliwiński, 2002; Kaliszewski, 2004; Kostreva, Ogryczak and Wierzbicki, 2004).
+In such problems, the decisions often concern the placement of a service center or another facility in a position so that the users are treated in an equitable way, relative to certain criteria (Ogryczak, 2000).
+Moreover, uniform individual outcomes may be associated with some events rather than physical users, like in many dynamic optimization problems where uniform individual criteria represent a similar event in various periods and all of them are equally important.
+Recently, several publications relating the fairness and equity concepts to the multiple criteria optimization methodology have appeared (Luss, 1999; Ogryczak and Śliwiński, 2002; Kaliszewski, 2004; Kostreva, Ogryczak and Wierzbicki, 2004).

-$^{^}$ This work was partially supported by the Ministry of Science and Information Society Technologies under grant 3T11C 005 27 "Models and Algorithms for Efficient and Fair Resource Allocation in Complex Systems".
+&lt;sup>1This work was partially supported by the Ministry of Science and Information Society Technologies under grant 3T11C 005 27 "Models and Algorithms for Efficient and Fair Resource Allocation in Complex Systems".

 The generic resource allocation problem may be stated as follows.
 Each activity is measured by an individual performance function that depends on the corresponding resource level assigned to that activity.
 A larger function value is considered better, like the performance measured in terms of quality level, capacity, service amount available, etc. Models with an (aggregated) objective function that maximizes the mean (or simply the sum) of individual performances are widely used to formulate resource allocation problems, thus defining the so-called mean solution concept.
 This solution concept is primarily concerned with the overall system efficiency.
 As based on averaging, it often provides solution where some smaller services are discriminated in terms of allocated resources.
 An alternative approach depends on the so-called Max-Min solution concept, where the worst performance is maximized.
-The max-min approach is consistent with Rawlsian (Rawls, 1971) theory of justice, especially when additionally regularized with the lexicographic order.
-On the other hand, allocating the resources to optimize the worst performances may cause a large worsening of the overall (mean) performances.
+The Max-Min approach is consistent with Rawlsian (Rawls, 1971) theory of justice, especially when additionally regularized with the lexicographic order.
+The latter is called the Max-Min Fairness (MMF) and commonly used in networking (Pióro and Medhi, 2004).
+Allocating the resources to optimize the worst performances may cause, however, a large worsening of the overall (mean) performances.